IPVS-AS/MBP/resources/operators/control/camera_raspberry-pi/README.md

 - `running.sh`: This file checks if the python script is running.

 - `stop.sh`: This file stops the execution of the python script.

+## Data model support

+Since the here provided scripts send a MQTT message for each camera image to a "image" MQTT topic (in a not normalized message format) it can't be handled like usual sensor data (must be considered separately by the MBP implementation).
+Thefore no data model support is provided